JoshuaKGoldberg/Goldblog/content/blog/code-before-super-technical-overview/index.md

 -   [Klaus Meinhardt](https://github.com/ajafff): An all-around knowledgeable developer who has previously created a linter ([fimbullinter/wotan](https://github.com/fimbullinter/wotan)) and gave helpful pointers early in the pull request -- all as a fellow external contributor.
 -   [Wesley Wigham](https://twitter.com/WesleyWigham): For giving the pull request a helpful review and its first approval back in 2020.
 -   [Ron Buckton](https://twitter.com/rbuckton): For an intensely thorough set of reviews containing deep insights into the wild and wacky world of JavaScript and TypeScript classes, along with the final approval in 2022.

-Additional thanks to [Daniel Rosenwasser](https://twitter.com/drosenwasser) for helping me coordinate the cake and helping coach phrasing in the previous section of this blog post.
-Hopefully if there's a next time I'll be able to hand-deliver it to the TypeScript team office in Redmond (rather than hoard it all for myself in Brooklyn). 🍰